Make-School-Courses/SPD-1.3-Team-Software-Project/Assignments/02-product-v-1-2-3.md

 # Term 3: Product

-Three versions of your team's amazing app or site!
+Four versions of your team's amazing app or site are due on the dates listed below!

 ## Deliverable Due Dates